Rules & Regulations

 The Envirothon New Brunswick (Envirothon NB) competition shall be conducted under the following rules and regulations:

-1. Only students enrolled in grades nine through twelve during the current school year are eligible to compete in the “Competitive” category.
+1. Only students enrolled in grades nine through twelve, in New Brunswick, during the current school year are eligible to compete in the “Competitive” category.
 Other students are considered eligible to compete in the “Non-Competitive” category, after review by committee.

 - a.
-Each “Competitive” category team will consist of five members from the same school and/or organization/association/community.
+Each “Competitive” category team will consist of five members from the same school and/or organization/association/community within New Brunswick, in grades 9 – 12.
 A spare/alternate member may be used to prepare for the competition but may not take part in the competition.

 - b.
 Each “Non-Competitive” category team may consist of a minimum of two and maximum of five people.

 - c.
 All teams will compete, be scored, and ranked with equal advantage.
 The highest ranked “Competitive” team will be given the first invitation to compete at North American Envirothon.

 - Visiting teams from outside of New Brunswick will not be eligible to win awards.
 Honourable mentions and scores will be included in the results.

 3. A registration form listing the names of team members and advisors must be submitted by the date set by the Envirothon NB coordinator.